 1 Corinthians 14:26-40

 “At home our freedom is conquered by female fury, here in the Forum it is bruised and trampled upon, and because we have not contained the individuals, we fear the lot. . . .
 Indeed, I blushed when, a short while ago, I walked through the midst of a band of women. . . .
 I should have said, “What kind of behavior is this?
 Running around in public, blocking streets, and speaking to other women’s husbands!
 Could you not have asked your own husbands the same thing at home?
 Are you more charming in public with others’ husbands than at home with your own?
 And yet, it is not fitting even at home . . . for you to concern yourselves with what laws are passed or repealed here.”
 Our ancestors did not want women to conduct any—not even private—business without a guardian; they wanted them to be under the authority of parents, brothers, or husbands; we (the gods help us!) even now let them snatch at the government and meddle in the Forum and our assemblies.
 What are they doing now on the streets and crossroads, if they are not persuading the tribunes to vote for repeal? . . .
 If they are victorious now, what will they not attempt?
 As soon as they begin to be your equals, they will have become your superiors.”

-In the 1 Corinthians 14 passage, Paul is answering a question and refuting the cultural mindset regarding how women’s voices should be received in the church.
+In the 1 Corinthians 14 passage, Paul is perhaps answering a question about women’s voices in the church, and refuting the Roman cultural mindset regarding how women’s voices should be received in the church.
 Paul invites women and men to use their voices to edify, build up, and teach the whole church.
 As verse 38 says, “If anyone ignores this, he will be ignored.”
-Paul wanted men and women, in Christ, to be set free from a yoke of slavery.
+We can read Paul as if he is correcting Cato’s influence.
 In verse 37 Paul says this is not his command, but a command from the Lord.
-“37 If anyone thinks he is a prophet or spiritual, he should recognize that what I write to you is the Lord’s command.”
+Verse 37 “If anyone thinks he is a prophet or spiritual, he should recognize that what I write to you is the Lord’s command.”

+1 Corinthians 14:26-40